 Bylaws and policy regarding difficult members

 In an ideal world, everyone goes along with the rules.
 In reality it doesn’t always happen.
 It’s a good idea to anticipate potential problems that you might have with difficult members.
-Include provisions for dealing with them in your bylaws and policies.
+Include provisions for dealing with them in your bylaws, standing rules, and policies.

 If you have adopted Robert’s Rules of Order Newly Revised, 11th edition, the official and current edition of Robert’s Rules, you already have measures in place to deal with difficult members.
 There are other parliamentary authorities as well, and they usually include some guidelines.